W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 You believe you need the body to attain Atonement.
 In separation, you defend the body against Atonement.
 You protect the body by making it into a temple.
-You must realise a temple is holy because of the altar inside.
+You must realize a temple is holy because of the altar inside.
 Spiritual sight will show you the true altar.
 :::